swaptacular/swpt_accounts/protocol.rst

 prepared
    Indicates that a `PrepareTransfer`_ request has been sent, and a `PreparedTransfer`_ response has been received. `RT record`_\s with this status MUST NOT be deleted.
-Instead, they MUST to be finalized first (committed or dismissed), by sending a `FinalizeTransfer`_ message. [#db-crash]_
+Instead, they need to be finalized first (committed or dismissed), by sending a `FinalizeTransfer`_ message. [#db-crash]_